-An excessive intake of drugs, alcohol, or both can also cause someone to enter a state of psychosis, known as a drug-induced psychosis.
+Excessive intake of drugs, alcohol, or both can also cause someone to enter a state of psychosis, known as drug-induced psychosis.

 Since there are so many possibilities for the cause of psychosis or a psychotic episode, it is recommended you take the individual in for emergency care.
 Since they are disconnected from reality they are also more likely to harm themselves or others.

 For the safety of everyone involved with a person during their psychosis or drug-induced psychosis, involve medical assistance immediately.
 This also gives them the best chance of recovery from their drug-induced psychosis.